research-software-collaborations/research-software-collaborations.github.io/pages/docs/reimbursement.md

     * Specify the city, state and country where the event was located for the "Destination"
     * Business purpose: "To participate in the HSF-India workshop on research software held at <location>, <dates>"
     * Fill out the list of expenses as appropriate.
 Include the date (in MM/DD/YY format), a short description of the type of expense and the amount in U.S. Dollars.
+    * "per diem" can not be paid per policy.
+Instead, please list a breakout of meals.
+I suggest a single line on the expense form called "Meals (combined, breakout attached)", and then a page in the PDF listing per meal estimates.
+There is no need for receipts.
+Our group policy is $37.50 on travel days and $50 on other days when no meals are provided.
+As in general meals are provided (and paid by our grant), please take that into account, but at the same time do make sure to cover your actual costs (up to $37.50/$50).
+Questions, ask me.
     * If you paid an expense in something other than U.S. Dollars, look up the exchange rate (corresponding to the date of the expense!) on some online service and make a screenshot of the rate (including the date).
 Include the screenshot in the pdf with the receipt.
 Put the equivalent U.S. Dollar cost in the form in the "Amount" column and include the amount in the foreign currency (with label such as CHF, EUR) in parentheses in the item "Description".
 (Note that the administration may adjust the conversion amount if the wrong rate or date is used.)
     * Add your name, date and signature at the bottom of the form.
   * Make a readable scan or clear photo of all relevant receipts for the expenses to be reimbursed.
 Please merge these receipts into a single file.